merzlab/QUICK-docs/docs/source/user-manual.rst

    **CHK_READ_COORD** :  Reads coordinates from the data file.

-   Restart information utilizes a data file.
+   Checkpoint information utilizes a data file.
         - <filename_prefix>.dat in absence of user input (*default*)
         - $DATA = <datafile_name> (*user input*)

 HDF5 file format can be used if compiled with -DHDF5=TRUE flag.

-NOTE: Currently the density and coordinates are saved to restart file if the energy computation (single point job) or the optimization is completed.
+NOTE: Currently the density and coordinates are saved to a checkpoint file if the energy computation (single point job) or the optimization is completed.

 *Last updated by Vikrant Tripathy on 04/06/2026.*